 We already wrote about marrow in the recipe for Russian squash/marrow dip / sauce (kabachkovaya irka).
-This is another popular recipe with marrow vegetable in Russian / ex.
+This is another popular recipe with marrows in Russian / ex.
 Soviet cuisine.
-Marrows were widely known in & Russia while courgettes (zuccinies) came quite recently, in 90s.
-Marrows were widely grown in kitchen gardens at dachas and country houses.
-Fried marrow would be the first thing to do with them.
-It is quite simple though it takes some time, especially if you don’t want to use too much oil.
+Marrows were widely known vegetables in Russia while courgettes (zuccinies) arrived quite recently, in 90s.
+Marrows were grown all over the country in kitchen gardens at dachas and country houses.
+Fried marrow would be the most popular idea of cooking them.
+It is quite easy though it takes some time, especially if you don’t want to use too much oil and make the marrow too greasy and higher in calories.

 Pan fried marrow/squash